 On James' death on 31st Dec 1884, the premises passed to his wife Anne.
 She continued the traditions until her son John took over the reins.
 He became Chairman of the Ennis Urban District Council and chaired meetings in the Town Hall, which is now a well known restaurant, and part of the Old Ground Hotel on O'Connell Street.
 His son Gerry, who was well known in GAA and greyhound circles, inherited the pub in the 1950s, and renovated it in 1965 to concentrate solely on a bar trade.
 Gerry's motto of a clean glass, clean floor, clean toilet and a good pint still stand to this day.
 His wife Mary worked in the pub for 45 years, and was very popular with all customers.
 Their son James also worked in the pub during the 1980s.

 The pub was, and still is, very popular with country folk, as generations down through the years, who came to Ennis to shop, dropped in to buy their groceries or have a relaxing drink.
 Indeed, the snug area was where the ladies were ushered on entering the premises, and it is here that many matches were made down through the years.
 Pictures on the walls show the transformation of the Market area over the last 100 years to the thriving business area it is today.

-In 2011, Charlie O'Mara started running the bar, continuing to make Moroney's the place to be in Ennis.
-Since 2016, the bar has been run by John White.
-John continues the great ethos of Moroney's, which has not changed since the doors were first opened back in 1840 — "All are welcome".
+On completion of this renovation, Moroney's Bar reopened on 4th June 2005, run by Brian John McCarthy.
+His superb trad sessions, live sporting events and welcoming manner helped put Moroney's back on the map.
+In 2011, Charlie O'Mara started running the bar, followed by John White in 2016, both continuing to make Moroney's the place to be in Ennis.
+Since 2022, the bar has been run by father-and-son duo Maurice and Thomas Walsh.
+They continue the great ethos of Moroney's, which has not changed since the doors were first opened back in 1840 — "All are welcome".